GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 Each Property in SpecIF is defined as an array of values.
 The attribute *isMultiple* in the PropertyClass specifies if a property value is an array or a single value.

-If isMultiple is set to false and the propery attribute values contains more than one value, only the first value shall be used and all other array elements shall be ignored!
+If isMultiple is set to false and the property attribute values contains more than one value, only the first value shall be used and all other array elements shall be ignored!

-Depending on the DataTyoe, that is used as for definition of the PropertyClass, the each value of the value is an array of MultilanguegeText for textual content or a string for all other contents (numbers).
+Depending on the DataType, that is used as for definition of the PropertyClass, each value of the array is either a MultilanguegeText for plain or xtml-textual content or a string for all other contents (e.g. numbers, enumerations etc.).
+For enumerations the id of the EnumerationValue is stored as property value.

 A Property has the following attributes:

-* *id: string* - A unique identifier for the Property.
-* *values* - The values of the property to store the property data (multiple or single values).
+* *values* - The values of the property to store the property content data (multiple or single values).
 * *class* - A reference to the PropertyClass element defining the Property type.

 ### Resource

 ![The metaclass *Resource*](./images/Metaclass_Resource.png)

-A *Resource* is an instance of a PropertyClass and the elemnt in SpecIF that represents a node in the graph data structure.
+A *Resource* is an instance of a PropertyClass and the element in SpecIF that represents a node in the graph data structure.
 Resources represent all kind of concrete data in PLM.
 This might be a Requirement, a model element in UML or SysML or an electrical circuit in an E-CAD model etc.

 A Resource has the following attributes:

 * *alternativeIds* - Alternative ID values are used to define further ID values in addition to the *id* attribute in SpecIF.
 This is helpful for data integrations where multiple tools have their own internal ids.
 So you can represent these 'legacy' IDs in SpecIF.
 * *class* - A reference to the ResourceClass element defining the Resource type.
 * *properties* - A collection of Property elements to store property data for the Resource.